gavr123456789/niva-site/Writerside/topics/Unions.md

 # Unions

-Tagged unions are the main way to achieve polymorphism in niva
+Tagged unions are the main way to achieve polymorphism in niva.

 Unions are types that can be represented by one of several options at a time.